 The next step is to locate any batch file parameters, environment variables, internal variables, or variable functions in the command, and replace each one with its value (see "Environment: Variables and Functions").
 This process is called variable expansion, and is not normally visible.
 However, you can view an expanded command line by pressing Ctrl-X after entering the command at the prompt.

 The variable expansion process is modified for certain internal commands, such as EXCEPT, IF, and GLOBAL.
 These commands are always followed by another command, so variable expansion takes place separately for the original command and the command that follows it.

-Once it has finished variable expansion, TCC next tries to match the resulting command name with its list of plugin commands or internal commands.
+Once it has finished variable expansion, TCC next tries to match the resulting command name with its list of library functions, plugin commands or internal commands.
 If it is unsuccessful, it knows that it will have to search for a batch file or external program to execute your command.